siddhant28-8/Portfolio/README.md

-# 🌐 Personal Portfolio – Vedant Rakesh Rai
+# 🌐 Personal Portfolio – Siddhant Rakesh Rai

 A sleek, modern, and responsive **portfolio website** built with React, TailwindCSS, and TypeScript.
 Showcasing my journey, skills, education, and projects with smooth animations, dark mode, and a premium design.